Siddharthakhandelwal/Avatar/ARCHITECTURE.md

 # MedyBot Architecture & Workflow

 ## Overview
 MedyBot is a command-line medical assistant chatbot powered by Google's Gemini API.
 It interacts with users (patients), answers health-related questions, suggests over-the-counter medicines, and provides general advice, while always reminding users to consult a real doctor for serious issues.
-The assistant persona is Dr. Maya, the medical assistant at Wellness Medical Center, and never refers to itself as an AI.
+The assistant persona is Nirog, the friendly medical assistant from Delhi working at Medycall, and never refers to itself as an AI.

 ---